Bubba Thompson Player Props: Rangers vs. Angels

 Bubba Thompson At The Plate

-- Thompson has four doubles, a triple and a walk while batting .205.
+- Thompson is batting .190 with four doubles, a triple and a walk.

-- This season, Thompson has totaled at least one hit in six of 19 games (31.6%), and had multiple hits twice.
+- Thompson has gotten a hit in six of 20 games this year (30.0%), with multiple hits twice.

-- In 19 games played this season, he has not hit a home run.
+- He has not hit a long ball in his 20 games this year.

-- Thompson has driven in a run in two games this year, with multiple runs batted in once.
+- Thompson has driven in a run in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.